GalMod tutorial

 The section numbers here quoted refer to the sections in those papers.

-Please, see and quote that documents if you use GalMod.
+Please see and cite those documents if you use GalMod.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%